PouriaRm/TCL-Mini-Compiler/README.md

 puts "Hello"
 }
 puts [number bb 2]
 ```
-First, Run it. see the result.
+First, Run it.
+See the result.

 What will happen if we delete this line?
 ```